rohitraju1966/DataQueryBot/README.md

 ## Database Generation

-After running the preprocessor, you'll get:
+After running the preprocessor, you'll get the following in the Processed folder:
 - Cleaned CSVs
 - SQLite database with `orders`, `customers`, and `stores` tables